-If you are a surviving beneficiary other than a spouse.
-If you receive a payment from the Plan because of the participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover option you have is to make a direct rollover to an inherited IRA.
-Payments from the inherited IRA will not be subject to the 10% additional income tax on early distributions.
+If you are a surviving beneficiary other than a spouse

+participant's death and you are a designated beneficiary other than a surviving spouse, the only rollover subject to the 10% additional income tax on early distributions.
 You will have to receive required minimum distributions from the inherited IRA.